JeyarasaPuvilathan/SingtelMovieFrontEndRepo/README.md

 ##[error]No hosted parallelism has been purchased or granted.
 To request a free parallelism grant, please fill out the following form: https://aka.ms/azpipelines-parallelism-request

-I have submitted a request for parallel job access, but as it is not automatically granted to my organization, it may take more than a day for Azure to process my request.
+I have submitted a request for parallel job access, but as it is not automatically granted to my organization, it may take more than a day for Azure to process my request. once get acceess, will deploy the Angular application.